Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/01-sql-basic-queries.md

 `WHERE` clause to our query:

     SELECT *
-    FROM surveys
+    FROM matches
     WHERE species_id='DM';

 We can do the same thing with numbers.
 Here, we only want the data since 2000:

-    SELECT * FROM surveys
+    SELECT * FROM matches
     WHERE year >= 2000;

 If we used the `TEXT` data type for the year, the `WHERE` clause should